eheimer/openworld_api/README.md

 - DTO's are defined in the config/openapi.yml file in the components section.
-- The TypeScript DTO modules are generated from the openapi spec via the `npm run generate:server:models` command
+- The TypeScript DTO modules are generated from the openapi spec via the `npm run generate:server:entities` command
-- In order to keep these DTO's in sync between client and server, the C# models are generated from the TypeScript modules via the `npm run generate:client:entities` command
+- In order to keep these DTO's in sync between client and server, the C# entities are generated from the TypeScript modules via the `npm run generate:client:entities` command

-### error handling
+### Error handling

 Error flow:

-`Model -> Repository -> Factory -> Service -> Controller -> Response`
+`Entity -> Repository -> Factory -> Service -> Controller -> Response`

-- Models should catch any errors and rethrow
+- Entities should catch any errors and rethrow
 - Repositories should catch any errors and rethrow
 - Factories should catch any errors and rethrow
 - Services should log as much detail as necessary to the console and rethrow